wm65045/log/content/posts/e.md

 Load and prepare the MNIST dataset.
 The pixel values of the images range from 0 through 255.

-Scale these values to a range of 0 to 1 by dividing the values by `255.0`.
+Scale these values to a range of 0 to 1 by dividing the values by `255.0`

 This also converts the sample data from integers to floating-point numbers:

+## 0417

+But wait — before you get overwhelmed by complex jargon, let’s simplify things.

+Stay tuned — your journey into AI mastery is just beginning.

+create strikingly realistic images